 If you believe that we have mistakenly marked an object as explicit or that we should consider adding an explicit content warning to an object, feel free to contact us.

 All of the objects in the DTA include descriptive information, or metadata, to make those objects searchable within our database.
 The creation of metadata requires interpretation and labeling and it can be a highly subjective and political act.
 Whenever possible, we adopt language that is already provided in an object.
-For non-textual objects such as photographs, we do not attempt to interpret visual cues related to individuals’ identities (such as race, ethnicity, ability, etc.) given the likelihood of misinterpretation.
+For non-textual objects such as photographs, we do not attempt to over-interpret visual cues related to individuals’ identities (such as race, ethnicity, ability, etc.) given the likelihood of misinterpretation.
 Researchers should note that this practice causes some themes to be less apparent in search results.